alphaspirit - Fotolia

 Tableau sandboxes aid experimentation

-So, Benzelock's team members thought about governance from the beginning when Honeywell deployed Tableau.
+So, Benzelock's team members thought about governance from the beginning when Honeywell deployed Tableau software.
 They created sandboxes on Tableau Server where users could bring in data sets and experiment with different visualizations without publishing anything publicly throughout the company, a manufacturing conglomerate based in Morris Plains, N.J.

 The team instituted requirements for getting a license to use Tableau Server.
-Users are also required to meet certain guidelines before posting a data visualization to the server.
+Users are also required to meet certain guidelines before posting a data visualization to the server to ensure data quality.
 Benzelock said this demonstrates that users understand how to use the Tableau system, and that it should be used in place of sharing via email, which she sees as a governance risk.

 Benzelock said the greatest challenges to governance come not from any particular tool, but from unmet needs.
 When people don't have the data or analytics capabilities they need, they find their own tools and data.
 In implementing Tableau data governance polices, she and her team were able to head off this risk by anticipating people's needs and giving them an acceptable degree of freedom.